saldel/Raspberry-Pi-Translation-Guide/Technologies/Translating Python.md

  ![screenshot](images/Python_pl_loc_variable.png)

-   - However, please remember that the value of a variable could be a **built-in Python function**, in which case it **should not be translated**.
+   - However, please remember that the value of a variable could be a **built-in Python function** (see below for more on built-in functions), in which case it **should not be translated**.
 For example:

  ![screenshot](images/Python_non_localizable_variable.png)

-You can find a list of buil-in functions [here](https://www.programiz.com/python-programming/methods/built-in).

 Please remember that Python is case-sensitive.
 This means that `variable` and `Variable` are not the same.

 ## Functions